Wild Britain & Norway

 Friday, June 10: At Sea

-Spend the day at sea as the Silver Wind travels up the west coast of Norway.
+Spend the day at sea as the Silver Cloud travels up the west coast of Norway.
 Attend lectures on the flora, fauna and history of the upcoming Lofoten Islands.
 Join the expedition team on deck to look for seabirds, porpoises and Orcas.

 Saturday, June 11: Lofoten Islands